Embracing Off-the-Grid Samples: Discussion

 \subsection{Signal Model}

 In this section we discuss the DFT-incoherence parameter $\gamma$, introduced in Section \ref{SignalModel} as

-where we now let $\Psi\in\mathbb{C}^{N\times n}$ be a full column rank matrix.
+where we now let $\Psi\in\mathbb{C}^{N\times n}$ be a full column rank matrix with $n\leq N$.
 The parameter $\gamma$ a uniform upper bound on the $1$-norm of the discrete Fourier coefficients of the columns of $\Psi$.
 Since the decay of the Fourier coefficients of a function is related to its smoothness, intuitively $\gamma$ can be seen as a measure of the smoothness of the columns of $\Psi$.
 Implicitly, this also measures the smoothness of $\textbf{f}$ since its uniform discretization admits a representation via this transformation $f = \Psi g$.

-Therefore, the role of $\gamma$ on the sampling complexity is clear, smaller $\gamma$ implies that our signal of interest is smooth and therefore requires less samples.
+Therefore, the role of $\gamma$ on the sampling complexity is clear, relatively small $\gamma$ implies that our signal of interest is smooth and therefore requires less samples.
 This observation is intuitive, since non-smooth functions will require additional samples to capture discontinuities in accordance with Gibbs phenomenon.
 This argument is validated numerically in Section \ref{dftexp}, where we compare reconstruction via an infinitely differentiable ensemble (FFT) and a discontinuous wavelet (Daubechies 2).